 1. Remove turkey from fridge.
 Dry the outside with paper towels and remove neck and giblets.

-2. Season the cavity, on all sides and under the skin on the breast.
+2. Season the turkey on all sides, under the skin on the breast and in the cavity.

 3. Tuck the wings behind the body, to protect the tips from burning.

 4. Let the turkey rest for 1 hour at room temperature.
 This allows for more even roasting.

 5. Heat oven to 350.

 6. Add about 1 inch of water or broth to the bottom of the pan to keep the drippings from burning.

 7. Roast on bottom rack for 13-15 minutes per pound, or until temperature in thickest part of breast is 165.
 If breast starts to get too brown, loosely cover with foil.

 8. I like to spoon drippings over the hot turkey when I remove it from the oven.